The Conceptual Model

 In WPD, logical entities on devices are referred to as objects.
 Typically, but not always, these represent data on the device.
 Objects have properties, and are referenced by object identifiers.
 Examples of objects include pictures and folders on a camera, songs and playlists on a media player, contacts on a mobile phone, and so on.

 Objects can also represent functional or informational parts of the device.
-Examples of these include player controls (play/record/pause), camera settings, a mobile phone's SMS capabilities, and so on.
+Examples of these include player controls (play/record/pause), camera settings, a mobile phone's short message service (SMS) capabilities, and so on.
 Objects can also have binary data, which is stored as a resource.

 Object properties provide a mechanism for exchanging object-describing metadata.
 For example, an image object may include properties that describe its filename, size, format, width in pixels, and so on.